 Chemotherapy for Chronic Myelomonocytic Leukemia (CMML)

 Chemotherapy (chemo) is the use of certain types of drugs to treat cancer.
-The drugs can be swallowed as pills, or they can be injected into a vein or muscle.
+The drugs can be swallowed as pills or injected into a vein or muscle.
 Chemo is considered systemic treatment because these drugs enter the bloodstream and reach most areas of the body.

 Hydroxyurea

-Hydroxyurea is a chemo drug that can help some people with CMML live longer.
+Hydroxyurea is a chemo drug that can help some people with CMML.
 This drug comes as a capsule that's taken by mouth, typically once or twice a day.
 It can bring the numbers of white blood cells, including monocytes, down to normal.
 It may also help shrink an enlarged spleen.

 Hypomethylating agents